Its-utsav/the-javascript-typescript/README.md

-# the-javascript-typescript
+# the-JavaScript-typescript

 - [Click here to visit the notes website](https://its-utsav.github.io/the-javascript-typescript/)
-- By utsav
+- By Utsav